danielbodnar/awesome-stars/BY-LANG.md

 - [vuejs/pinia](https://github.com/vuejs/pinia) - 🍍 Intuitive, type safe, light and flexible Store for Vue using the composition api with DevTools support
 - [tailwindlabs/tailwindcss](https://github.com/tailwindlabs/tailwindcss) - A utility-first CSS framework for rapid UI development.
 - [remix-run/blues-stack](https://github.com/remix-run/blues-stack) - The Remix Stack for deploying to Fly with PostgreSQL, authentication, testing, linting, formatting, etc.
-- [deepfence/ThreatMapper](https://github.com/deepfence/ThreatMapper) - Open source cloud native security observability platform.
-Linux, K8s, AWS Fargate and more.
+- [deepfence/ThreatMapper](https://github.com/deepfence/ThreatMapper) - Open Source Cloud Native Application Protection Platform (CNAPP)
 - [cloudytool/cloudy](https://github.com/cloudytool/cloudy) - A tool for managing production-grade cloud clusters, infrastructure as code (IaC)
 - [overhide/pay2my.app](https://github.com/overhide/pay2my.app) - A free and open-sourced ecosystem of w3c-components to make addition of "logins" and "in-app-purchases" (IAP) to your app as banal as possible.
 - [ionic-team/stencil](https://github.com/ionic-team/stencil) - A toolchain for building scalable, enterprise-ready component systems on top of TypeScript and Web Component standards.
 Stencil components can be distributed natively to React, Angular, Vue, and tradi